 - 12 ounces coffee brewed or espresso

-Chill the can of coconut cram in the fridge overnight before stating to make your ice
+- Chill the can of coconut cream in the fridge overnight before starting to make your ice cream.

-Add the vanilla, sweetener of choice and then slowly drizzle the cream in while
+- Add the vanilla, sweetener of choice and then slowly drizzle the cream in while beating.

-Once the mixture is light and fluffy, you can transfer it to your ice cream churner to
+- Once the mixture is light and fluffy, you can transfer it to your ice cream churner to finish.

 - To make the affogato; place two scoops of ice cream in the bottom of your serving glass and pour a double shot of espresso or 2 ounces of hot brewed coffee over the top.